Summary of King, Warrior, Magician, Lover by Robert Moore and Douglas Gillette

 Lack of mentors on the one hand and the disappearance of rituals on the other make it difficult for boys to become fully integrated men.

 Luckily, all men have inside their psyche several archetypal images of the masculine.
-By reconnecting to these images, men can draw on the healthy masculine energy and become masculine men.
+By reconnecting to these images, men can draw on healthy masculine energy and become masculine men.

 There are four healthy boy archetypes that each have their active and passive Shadow poles; and four healthy men archetypes that each have their active and passive Shadow poles.